While only 7% of applicants are referred for jobs by an employee, 40% of new hires were referred!

 Where are you spending most of your job search time and effort?

 Nearly 80% of employers with 1,000 employees or more have a formal employee referral program (ERP).

 An employee referral programs is an increasingly popular form of recruiting that encourages, and often rewards, an organization's current employees for referring a friend, a former colleague, or even a family member (maybe) for a job opening.

 Employee referral programs are a formal process for recruiting new employees by encouraging and rewarding their current employees' networks.
 As described below, how the programs work can differ greatly depending on the employer.
 They are definitely not all the same!

-The reward paid to the employee can range from a few hundred to a few thousand dollars, so employees are usually interested in finding good candidates to refer.
+The employee who makes the referral usually receives a financial reward, typically between $1,000 and $6,000, so employees are usually interested in finding good candidates to refer.

 While the basic elements are the same, each employer has their own approach to the process, and every program is different!